microsoft/dotnet/releases/net472/KnownIssues/611802 - SQLConnection.ConnectionString throws NullReferenceException .md

 ## Impact

-The impact is limited to applications using `SqlConnection.ConnectionString` API to set an empty connection string that will now receive an exception.
+The impact is limited to applications using `SqlConnection.ConnectionString` API to set an empty connection string, that will now result in an exception.

 ## Workarounds

-No Known workarounds with .NET 4.7.2.
+No known workarounds with .NET 4.7.2.

 ## Resolution